-Creating a niche of Teak Wood such as African Teak Wood, Burma Teak Wood Logs and Sawn Sizes, Colombian Teak Wood, Panama Teak Wood Logs, Costarica Teak Wood and Teak Wood Timber at its best, with utmost quality.
+Leading Manufacturer and Supplier of Teak Wood such as African Teak Wood, Burma Teak Wood Logs and Sawn Sizes, Colombian Teak Wood, Panama Teak Wood Logs, Costarica Teak Wood and Teak Wood Timber from Chennai.

 Item Code: burmateak

 Teak wood from Myanmar, a kind of hardwood, is called the king of woods.
 It is widely considered the best raw material in furniture building.

 We at Simla strive our best to bring you the best quality teak that satisfies your requirement of trouble free wood.

 Our Burma teak cut sizes can be mainly used for flooring, claddings and any kind of furniture.

 Apart from various household furnitures such as doors, window frames, shutter etc, the cut Teak sizes can also used in decks and furniture of yachts and ships.